bisforboman/exjobb/timetable.md

 ## Timetable

 The Gant Schedule can be viewed in an attachment to this document.
 Below the individual topics are described.
+The schedule describes an interative agile process, where I'll start by developing a version with only some core features and once that's done I will seek to add additional features.

 ### Administration

-The work is first planned out and described in this planning report and the mandatory lectures are estimated.
-Also some lectures will be attended after the span of the gant schedule.
+The work is first planned out and described in this planning report and the mandatory lectures are estimated, since I'm not sure of their dates yet.

 ### Theoretical Study

-This section covers the formalizing and planning on how the theoretical networks will look.
-Also the decisions will be intially formalized here to have a starting point to work with when implementing them.
-This definition will likely be revised later on in the project.
+This section covers the formulation of the problem and planning on how the networks will look.
+I estimate I will need three initial weeks of specificing this and understanding how I wish to go about to solve it.
+The goal here would be to define a mathematical model I can use for the design-process.

-Also when the core features are implemented, I will look at adding possible extensions which are also covered in this section.
+One week is also expected for this when adding additional features.

-### Implementation
+### Practical Study

-This is the core of the project, where the workflow will first be to construct a code skeleton to work from.
-The skeleton will define the procedures required for handling the decisions and also contain the other features of the WSN.
-When this is done, the development will begin.
-Finally I will validate the work so it works as intended.
+This is where most of the project's time will be spent.
+The schedules roughly describes the order which the steps will be carried out but an iterative process is expected for some parts.
+When the problem is specified I estimate some time will be spent chosing and setting up the development environment, but no more than a week.
+I will most likely use SPIN for this since I have used it before and it should suit my needs.

 ### Documentation

 Writing of the final report is interleaved with the other work throughout the entire project.
-Therefore it's shown in the gant schedule as item for basically every week.
+Therefore it's shown in the gant schedule as an item for basically every week.

-### Presentation
+### Presentations

 When half the project is completed - hopefully when a working example is completed - a mid presentation is planned for presenting the work.
+If a smaller mid-presentation is preferred I will devote more time to the practical studies.

 At the end of the work, a final presentation is also planned for presenting the master thesis.